eclipse-archived/codewind-docs/docs/_documentations/remote-overview.md

 - Install your preferred IDE on your local machine.
 For more information about installing Eclipse, see [Getting started with Codewind for Eclipse](mdteclipsegettingstarted.html), or for more information about installing VS Code, see [Getting started with Codewind for VS Code](mdt-vsc-getting-started.html).
 - Ensure that you have access to the Codewind CLI `cwctl`.
 To access the Codewind CLI, open a terminal window and navigate to the following hidden folder: `~/.codewind/<version>`.
 On Windows, navigate to the following folder: `%SystemDrive%\Users\<username>\.codewind\<version>`.
 - The installer can install Keycloak on its own, Keycloak and Codewind together, or Codewind pointing at an existing Keycloak.
 If you decide you want to deploy Keycloak on its own first, install it using the `cwctl install remote \` commands described in the following installation procedures and add the `--konly` flag.
 Then install a Codewind instance that uses Keycloak by adding the `--kurl` flag, which is the ingress of the Keycloak service.
 - Have an active Kubernetes context that points to your cluster.
+Codewind can run in OpenShift 3.11, OpenShift 4.3, OpenShift in IBM Public Cloud, standalone Kubernetes, and Kubernetes in Docker.
 - Have access to a keyring, a software application designed to store security credentials, such as usernames, passwords, and keys, together with a small amount of relevant metadata.
 Examples of a keyring are Keychain on macOS, Credential Manager on Windows, and Secret Service on Linux.
-- Codewind is required to run as privileged and as root because it builds container images.
-If your cluster is running OpenShift, run the following commands where `<namespace>` is the namespace into which you plan to install Codewind:
-    - To enable privileged containers, enter `oc adm policy add-scc-to-group privileged system:serviceaccounts:<namespace>`.
-    - To enable containers to run as root, enter `oc adm policy add-scc-to-group anyuid system:serviceaccounts:<namespace>`.
-- If you are deploying into the IBM Public Cloud, you must install Keycloak and Codewind in different namespaces.

 ## Install Codewind and the authentication services